harrylowkey/whatIlearn/notes/certifications/aws-certificated-developer/test_1.md

 After creating necessary Identity-based policies, he is now creating Resource-based policies.
 Which is the only resource-based policy that the IAM service supports?
 [A] Trust policy

+[?]
+Which of the following mechanisms is not supported for API Gateway?
+[A]: STS